vigneswar96/Patent_NLP/README.md

 Long Short-Term Memory (LSTM) networks for sequential data processing Attention mechanisms for focusing on relevant parts of patent text

-# Unsupervised Learning:

-Topic modeling techniques like Latent Dirichlet Allocation (LDA) for identifying key themes in patent documents Word2Vec or FastText for creating word embeddings specific to patent language

-# Graph-based Approaches:

-Constructing knowledge graphs from patent data
-Graph neural networks for patent similarity and recommendation

 # What are the models used here?

 ## BERT